- The key to a successful fundraiser is in the planning.

 - Your signage can make or break your sale.

-So you’ve decided to get involved with your kids’ school and you’ve generously donated your time to help with a fundraiser.
+So you’ve decided to get involved with organizing events to raise money for good causes you are passionate about by donating your time to help with a fundraiser?
 That’s great news!
-Feel free to bask in the glow of good parenting, community involvement, and doing your part to improve our education system!
+Feel free to bask in the glow of community involvement, and doing your part to improve the world around us!

 And now, to the task at hand.
-It turns out that saying “yes” to the nice PTA representative was the easy part.
+It turns out that saying “yes” to your planning a fundraising event in order to bring awareness to your cause and attract donors was the easy part.
 Now it’s time to deliver.

 Keep calm.
 With a little bit of planning, you can not only raise those funds, but have fun doing it.